-Mike Clyne serves as the Senior Executive Chef of Retail Services for MSU, overseeing Kellogg Center operations, Sparty's mini-markets, Sparty's Market 1855 Place, MSU Concessions and The Workshop at the STEM Teaching and Learning Facility.
-As a graduate of Carlett Park College in England, Chef Clyne received his culinary training in Europe and earned city and guild certifications in culinary arts.
+Senior Executive Chef Mike Clyne oversees retail operations for Michigan State University (MSU), including Kellogg Center operations, Sparty's mini-markets, Sparty's Market 1855 Place, MSU Concessions and The Workshop at the STEM Teaching and Learning Facility.
+As a graduate of Carlett Park College in England, Mike received his culinary training in Europe and earned city and guild certifications in culinary arts.
 Before joining MSU, he worked as a chef in Bermuda, Jamaica, England, Saudi Arabia and Wales.
-He also worked for Westin and Hyatt Hotels across the U.S. His favorite foods are steak and chocolate.
-His specialties are desserts and sauces.
+He also worked for Westin and Hyatt Hotels across the U.S. Mike's favorite foods are steak and chocolate, and his specialty areas are desserts and sauces.

-Chef Matt brings more than 20 years of experience to the Kellogg Center as the executive chef.
+Executive Chef Matt Wilson brings more than 20 years of experience to the Kellogg Center.
 He specializes in French cuisine and is known for adding a Midwestern flair to his simple, but elegant, culinary creations.
-He was educated in Seattle, Washington, where he studied under master chef Roland Henin.
-Then for three years at Seattle's four-star and five-diamond Sorrento Hotel, he worked closely with celebrity chef Graham Kerr on developing healthy cooking recipes for a cookbook.
-In the kitchen, chef Matt is the go-to person if you need to reach something on the top shelf.
-Outside of the kitchen he enjoys golfing and spending time on the many Michigan lakes.
-He also wants people to know that chefs eat Taco Bell too; maybe just not as often as he does.
-When you see chef Matt around the hotel ask him about his favorite cooking technique; braising.
+Matt studied under master chef Roland Henin in Seattle, Washington.
+Additionally, he spent three years gaining experience at Seattle's four-star and five-diamond Sorrento Hotel, where he collaborated with celebrity chef Graham Kerr on developing healthy recipes for a cookbook.

-Chef Trufant's love affair with food began at a berry farm and orchard in northeastern Michigan.
+Executive Chef Rob Trufant fell in love with cuisine at a berry farm and orchard in northeastern Michigan.
 Throughout the years, his passion has grown deeper.
-As a graduate of The School of Hospitality Business at MSU, the Michigan native found his calling as a caterer while traveling the states.
-Chef Trufant joined the MSU Athletic Catering and Event Services team in 2006 and he was promoted to the role of sous chef for Kellogg Catering in 2010.
-Today he is proud to call the banks of the Red Cedar his home and serves as executive chef for Kellogg Catering.
+As a graduate of The School of Hospitality Business at Michigan State University (MSU), the Michigan native found his calling as a caterer while traveling the states.
+Rob joined the MSU Athletic Catering and Event Services team in 2006 and he was promoted to the role of Sous Chef for Kellogg Catering in 2010.
+Today, Rob is proud to serve as Executive Chef for Kellogg Catering and call the banks of the Red Cedar his home.

 Chef Tom has been the Kellogg Center’s extraordinary sous chef for the past 21 years.
 Tom was first inspired to pursue a career in the hospitality industry when he worked with a chef in Arizona.
 His staple dish is southern comfort food; recreating classic dishes that satisfy the soul with every bite.
 Over the years, he has perfected flavor balance and masterfully executes every meal.
 Chef Tom has many responsibilities, including ordering the meat and seafood for the restaurant, plating meals, completing payroll and writing food schedules.
 But, his favorite part of the job is seeing the happy guests at the end of a meal.
 When Tom isn’t in the State Room, he enjoys collecting baseball cards and throwing darts.
 A fun fact about Tom is that he has hiked the Grand Canyon several times and has a big sweet tooth; often you find him drinking Coca-Cola instead of coffee.
 He is also a die-hard NFL fan compared to the other Kellogg Center chefs and the Pittsburgh Steelers will always be the No. 1 team in his heart.